Friday, May 2, 2025

 days until I was allowed to be adopted.
 Good evening.

-Easy as Aussie, Bella, and Chance, now you got it!
+Easy as Aussie, Bella, and Chance, now you've got it!
 In order of adoption!